The geodesic X-ray transform with matrix weights: Local invertibility for functions

 \begin{prop} Suppose $\chi\in C^{\infty}_c(\R)$, $\chi\geq 0$ with $\chi>0$ near $0$, then $N_F$ is elliptic at fiber infinity of $^{sc}T^*\Omega$. \end{prop}

-\begin{proof} Based on the discussion above, to study the standard principal symbol, we need to evaluate the Fourier transform of the Schwartz kernel in $(X,Y)$ as $|\zeta|\to \infty$ with $\zeta=(\xi,\eta)$ the Fourier dual variables of $(X,Y)$, see also the proof of \cite[Proposition 3.3]{UV15}.
+\begin{proof} To study the principal symbol at fiber infinity, we need to evaluate the Fourier transform of the Schwartz kernel in $(X,Y)$ as $|\zeta|\to \infty$ with $\zeta=(\xi,\eta)$ the Fourier dual variables of $(X,Y)$, see also the proof of \cite[Proposition 3.3]{UV15}.
 In particular it is of conormal singularity at the diagonal $(X,Y)=0$.
-Changing the coordinates $(X,Y)\to (|Y|,\tilde S,\hat Y)$, in view of the compact supported $\chi$, the leading order behaviour of the Fourier transform as $|\zeta|\to \infty$ is encoded in the integration of $K^b_F$, after removing the singular factor $|Y|^{-n+1}$, along the orthogonal equatorial sphere corresponding to $\zeta$, i.e. those $(\tilde S,\hat Y)$ with $\xi\tilde S+\eta\cdot\hat Y=0$.
-Notice that in this case, the extra vanishing factor $|Y|$ in $S=\tilde S-\alpha|Y|$ can be dropped, thus the principal symbol is essentially the following matrix
+Changing the coordinates $(X,Y)\to (|Y|,\tilde S,\hat Y)$, in view of the compact support of $\chi$, the leading order behavior of the Fourier transform as $|\zeta|\to \infty$ is encoded in the integration of the restriction of the Schwartz kernel to the front face of the blow-up of the diagonal (by inserting a cutoff function in $|Y|$ concentrating around $0$ without affecting the principal symbol) along the orthogonal equatorial sphere corresponding to $\zeta$, i.e. those $(\tilde S,\hat Y)$ with $\xi\tilde S+\eta\cdot\hat Y=0$.
+Notice that the singular factor $|Y|^{-n+1}$ in the kernel is canceled after the coordinates change.
+Moreover, since the front face of the lifted diagonal is defined by $|Y|=0$, the extra vanishing factor $\kappa|Y|$ in $S=\tilde S-\kappa|Y|$ can be dropped at the front face.